-Although we were incorporated in 2003, we did not formally introduce Ooma Telo until 2009 or Ooma Office until 2013.
-In addition, we acquired our Business Promoter business in 2012 and our Talkatone business in 2014.
+Although we were incorporated in 2003, we did not formally introduce Ooma Telo until 2009, Ooma Office until 2013 or Ooma Home Security until 2016.
 Our limited operating history limits our ability to plan for and model future growth.
 We have encountered and expect to continue encountering risks and uncertainties frequently experienced by growing companies in rapidly changing markets.
 If our assumptions regarding these uncertainties are incorrect or change in reaction to changes in our markets, or if we do not manage or address these risks successfully, our results of operations could differ materially from our expectations, and our business could suffer.
 Any success we may experience in the future will depend, in large part, on our ability to, among other things:

-- retain and expand our customer base; - increase revenue from existing customers as they add users and, in the future, purchase additional functionalities and premium service subscriptions; - successfully acquire customers on a cost-effective basis; - improve the performance and capabilities of our services, applications, and hardware through research and development; - successfully expand our business domestically and internationally; - successfully compete in our markets; - continue to innovate and expand our service offerings; - continue our relationships with strategic partners like Amazon, Nest Labs, Inc. and our reseller partners; - continue our relationships with our current retail partners and develop relationships with additional retail partners; - continue our relationships with our digital marketing agency partners, advertising agencies and digital advertising networks; - continue our relationships with third-party vendors that enable our solutions; - successfully protect our intellectual property and defend against intellectual property infringement claims; - generate leads and convert potential customers into paying customers; - maintain and enhance our third-party data center hosting facilities to minimize interruptions in the use of our services; - determine appropriate prices for the marketplace; and - hire, integrate and retain professional and technical talent.
+- retain and expand our customer base; - increase revenue from existing customers as they add users and, in the future, purchase additional functionalities and premium service subscriptions: - successfully acquire customers on a cost-effective basis: - improve the performance and capabilities of our services, applications, and hardware through research and development; - successfully expand our business domestically and internationally; - successfully compete in our markets; - continue to innovate and expand our service offerings; - continue our relationships with strategic partners like Amazon, Nest Labs, Inc. and our reseller partners; - continue our relationships with our current retail partners and develop relationships with additional retail partners; - continue our relationships with our digital marketing agency partners, advertising agencies and digital advertising networks; - continue our relationships with third-party vendors that enable our solutions; - successfully protect our intellectual property and defend against intellectual property infringement claims; - generate leads and convert potential customers into paying customers: - maintain and enhance our third-party data center hosting facilities to minimize interruptions in the use of our services; - determine appropriate prices for the marketplace; and - hire, integrate and retain professional and technical talent.

-We have incurred significant losses and negative cash flows in the past and anticipate continuing to incur losses and negative cash flows for the foreseeable future, and we may therefore not be able to achieve or sustain profitability in the future.
+We have incurred significant losses in the past and anticipate continuing to incur losses for the foreseeable future, and we may therefore not be able to achieve or sustain profitability in the future.

-We have incurred substantial net losses since our inception, incurred substantial net losses since our inception, including net losses of approximately \$3.6 million and \$3.3 million for the three months ended July 31, 2017 and 2016, respectively, and \$7.0 million and \$7.3 million for the six months ended July 31, 2017 and 2016, respectively.
-We had an accumulated deficit of \$84.8 million as of July 31, 2017.
+We have incurred substantial net losses since our inception, including net losses of approximately \$3.2 million and \$2.8 million for the three months ended October 31, 2017 and 2016, respectively, and \$10.2 million and \$10.1 million for the nine months ended October 31, 2017 and 2016, respectively.
+We had an accumulated deficit of \$88.0 million as of October 31, 2017.
 We have spent considerable amounts of time and money since inception to develop new communications solutions and connected services.
 Additionally, we have incurred substantial losses and expended significant resources to market, promote, develop and sell our products and solutions.
 We also expect to continue investing for future growth, including for advertising, customer acquisition, technology infrastructure, storage capacity, services development and international expansion.
-In addition, as a public company, we may incur additional accounting, legal and other expenses.
+In addition, as a public company, we have incurred and may continue incurring additional accounting, legal and other expenses.